Enselic/chromecode/README.md

-# chromecode
+# chromecode.com
-Source code for chromecode.com
+Source code for the redirect-to-setofskills.com version of chromecode.com